Theodore Lambrinos: Later years

-Lambrinos also taught at his New York City vocal studio the technique which had sustained his 60-year career right though to his last recording at age 83.
+Lambrinos also taught at his New York City vocal studio the technique which had sustained his 60-year career right through to his last recording at age 83.
 He maintained an active voice studio until the COVID-19 pandemic, coaching tenors, baritones and basses.

 Death

 Lambrinos continued singing into 2021; age had never affected his voice.
 In February 2021, he and his wife Hallie sang their last duet, “Sweethearts”, singing the high A-flat together, holding it as long as possible.
 A month later, he was hospitalized for a non-life threatening condition but contacted COVID-19 viral pneumonia while there.
 When advised by a hospital physician that he would likely not make it back home, Lambrinos called his wife to say goodbye.

 He died from complications of COVID-19 at the age of 85.